 Whether you’re looking for local meetups, online discussion spaces, or broader networks of support, the Support Groups Directory helps you find your people and build connection on your own terms.

-Because learning doesn’t stand still, neither does this list.
-It’s regularly updated as new resources are discovered, making it a living guide you can return to again and again.
+This huge collection of links brings together websites, programs, tools, and ideas that support learning across ages, interests, and stages.
+Regularly updated as new resources are discovered, this is a living guide you can return to again and again.

-Young adults share their thoughts about being home educated during childhood
+Young adults share their thoughts about being home educated during childhood.

 "The information is real and generous.
 Most books do not really explain 'how' as well as you do."
 Tracy, SA